bswaby/Touchpoint/README.md

 ## 💰 Finance

 ### 💳 [FortisFees](https://github.com/bswaby/Touchpoint/blob/main/Finance/FortisFees)
 It breaks down fees by program and accounting code so accounting can use it to back-charge.
 The biggest note is that the fees will be close to 99% but not 100% due to the disconnect of certain charges and reversals getting back to Touchpoint.
 The most prominent mention of this script is how much time it saved our finance team.
-Prior, it would take 6-8 hours a month to figure out the backcharges.
+Before this, it would have taken 6-8 hours a month to figure out the backcharges.
 Now, with this script, they may spend 15 minutes.

 - ⚙️ **Implementation Level: Easy-Moderate
 - 🧩 **Installation: Paste in code and change the fee percentages

 ### 📜 [QCD-GrantLetters](https://github.com/bswaby/Touchpoint/blob/main/Finance/QCD-GrantLetters)
-Automatically creates QCD and Grant letters that you can print out and stuff into windowed envelopes.
-In addition, you can upload these as a secure not to each persons record.
+It automatically creates QCD and Grant letters that you can print out and stuff into windowed envelopes.
+In addition, you can upload these as a secure note to each person's record.
 On an average week for us, it saved the finance team 2-3 hours compared to how it was done prior.

 - ⚙️ **Implementation Level: Moderate-Advanced
-- 🧩 **Installation: This script is built on the basis that Grant and QCD are on separate batch types.
+- 🧩 **Installation: This script is built around the fact that you have a separate batch type for Grant and QCD.
 Updating the letter information will require basic knowledge of HTML, but it should be easy to implement if you follow the pattern.
-The advanced side is that this is set up to print on windowed envelopes and it can tricky based on your environment and printer settings to get aligned.
+The advanced side is that this is set up to print on windowed envelopes, and it can be tricky (not terrible) to get aligned based on your environment and printer settings.

 <details>
 <summary><strong>Date Selection</strong></summary>
-<p>The date selection interface allows users to choose dates from a calendar view easily.
-It also allow to upload a note to each persons record.</p>
+<p>The date selection interface allows users to choose dates to pull letters from.
+Once you have pulled the letters, it allows you to upload a note to each persons record.</p>
 <p align="center">
   <img src="https://github.com/bswaby/Touchpoint/raw/main/Finance/screenshots/QCDGrantScreenShot.png" width="700">
 </p>